puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_puppet_server_notes.markdown

 Previously, the service that acted as the Puppet master was called `pe-httpd`.
 (So to restart the Puppet master, you would run `service httpd restart`.)

-In PE 3.7 the Puppet master service is now `pe-puppetserver`, and you can restart it with `service pe-puppetserver restart`.
+In PE 3.8 the Puppet master service is now `pe-puppetserver`, and you can restart it with `service pe-puppetserver restart`.

 ### Updating Puppet Master Gems

-After upgrading to PE 3.7.2, you need to update the Ruby gems used by your Puppet Master with `/opt/puppet/bin/puppetserver gem install <GEM NAME>`.
+After upgrading to PE 3.8, you need to update the Ruby gems used by your Puppet Master with `/opt/puppet/bin/puppetserver gem install <GEM NAME>`.

-For instance, in PE 3.7.2, the deep_merge gem is no longer installed by default.
-If you previously used this gem, you will need to reinstall it after upgrading.

-After updating the gems, you need to restart the Puppet master with `service pe-puppetserver restart`.
-You should do this **before** doing any Puppet agent runs.
+Refer to [Updating Puppet Master Gems](./release_notes_known_issues.html#updating-puppet-master-gems) for more information.
+If you're running Puppet Server behind a proxy, refer to the [workaround](./release_notes_known_issues.html#installing-gems-when-puppet-server-is-behind-a-proxy-requires-manual-download-of-gems) in the release notes.

 ### New Config Files